okraaij/automated-shortinterest-email-report/README.md

 - This repository contains a script that will run on weekdays and
   - Check whether data has been updated on weekdays and send an email if the data was not updated, requesting to update the data within 20 minutes.
   - Compiles and send an automated email report on Fridays based on the weekly differences in short interest data.
-- The data focuses on Dutch (AEX) and Belgian (BELMID29) exchange-listed companies.
+- The short interest data focuses on Dutch (AEX) and Belgian (BELMID29) exchange-listed companies.
 - The automated email report contains:
   - The top 15 companies with the highest short interest.
   - The top 15 companies with the most days to cover.